Xander Schauffele with 2 clutch putts gives US gold in golf

-Matsuyama was part of a seven-man playoff for the bronze, which included Rory McIlroy and British Open champion Collin Morikawa.
-Matsuyama made bogey on the first extra hole and was eliminated, ending a week of high expectations.
+Matsuyama was eliminated on the first extra hole, along with Paul Casey, with a bogey.

+Less than a month removed from recovering from COVID-19, the Japanese star was one shot out of the lead with four holes to play, and wound up without a medal.

 No gold, silver or bronze.
-The 29-year-old Japanese star still has a Masters green jacket.
+He still has a green jacket.

-C.T.
-Pan of Taiwan, who closed with a 63, won the bronze in a playoff among seven countries that lasted four holes.

-Matsuyama and Paul Casey were eliminated with bogeys on the first extra hole.
-McIlroy, Mito Pereira of Chile and Sebastian Munoz were eliminated with pars on the third hole.
-Pan holed an 8-foot par putt on the 18th, after Morikawa’s approach plugged in the sand short of the green and left him a long par putt he couldn’t convert.
+Rory McIlroy, Mito Pereira and Sebastian Munoz were bounced on the third playoff hole with pars.
+That left C.T.
+Pan and British Open champion Collin Morikawa, who both shot 63, and Pan won with an 8-foot par.

+Stefan Schauffele watched the medal ceremony from off the 18th green, tears behind dark sunglasses as his son put the medal around his neck.

 Schauffele, whose mother was raised in Japan and has grandparents in the city who were kept from watching him under the ban on spectators, appeared to have this won all along.

-Sabbatini set the Olympic record with a 61, finishing with a fist-pumping birdie on the 18th hole.
-That put him one shot behind Schauffele, who still had two good scoring chances among the six holes ahead of him on the back nine.
+Sabbatini finished with a fist-pumping birdie on the 18th hole.
+That put him one shot behind Schauffele, who still six holes remaining and two good scoring chances.

 And then one swing changed everything.

 Schauffele sent his tee shot well right of the fairway on the par-5 14th and into the bushes.
-He had to take a one-shot penalty just to get out, took three more shots to reach the green and made a 5-foot putt to limit the damage to a bogey.
+He had to take a one-shot penalty just to get out, took three more shots to reach the green and made a 5-foot putt for bogey.

 He was tied for the lead, with Matsuyama one shot behind.